MattJOlson/MattJOlson.github.io/_posts/2016-12-12-testing-suave-webparts.md

     { HttpContext.empty with request = req }
 {% endhighlight %}

-This is perfectly usable as-is, but we can separate some concerns by splitting the method and URI parts, and calling them separately:
+This is perfectly usable as-is, but I'm just noticing that we can separate some concerns by splitting the method and URI parts, and calling them separately:

 {% highlight ocaml %}
 let WithUri u hc =